mirisuzanne/miriamsuzanne/content/2017/07/11/misgender.rst

 I could brush it off more easily
 (though I would fear physical violence).
-Being an asshole reflects poorly on the offender, and I’m ok with that.
+Being an asshole reflects poorly on the offender, not on me.
 But when it’s an accident,
 it feels personal,
 like it’s my fault.
 I brought this on myself.
 I’m asking too much of the people around me.
 I look too trans, or speak too deep.
-Maybe I’m a failure.
-Maybe it’s all a facade
-and people are only humoring me.
-Now the ruse is up.
+Maybe people are only humoring me, and the ruse is up.
 Now everyone feels bad
 because of something I did.
 My trans pain is upsetting these people I love,